blueheron786/hifz-checker-mushaf/README.md

-# Qur'an Habit
+# Hifz Mushaf

-Qur'an Habit helps you track pages read and time spent each day.
-See your progress with clear graphs and stay consistent toward your monthly goal.
-No ads, no notifications, no distractions—just your and the book of Allah.
+Hifz Mushaf helps you check your memorization by showing you blanks in the mushaf.

-The Qur'an text is [from Tanzil](https://tanzil.net/download/).
+The Qur'an text is from the 15 line Mushaf.